Omakase app

 The Goal

-To provide users a simple and organized app that is easy to understand and navigate, have accessibility considerations, and the ability for the restaurant to receive feedback from the users’ meals.
+To provide users with a simple and organized app that is easy to understand and navigate, have accessibility considerations, and the ability for the restaurant to receive feedback from the users’ meals.

 My Role